 I have written elsewhere about general suggestions on home computer security.
 Summary:

 Use common sense.
-To avoid malware problems, use good sense when surfing and clicking: don't click on links in mail from strangers, and don't install software from untrusted sources.
+To avoid malware problems, use good sense when surfing and clicking.
 Don't enter sensitive information, like credit card numbers, into untrusted or insecure web pages.
 Be suspicious.
 Watch out for scams and fraud.
 Here is a nice article: Mac security: scams and fraud.

 I installed the free version of the ClamXAV anti-malware scanner on my Mac.
 This program does not splice into Mail or the file system to watch for new files: it only scans directories you point it at.
 So far it has not found any problems on my computer, when I use it to check attachments sent me by others.